tschaffter/unifi-controller/README.md

     sudo ufw allow 3478,10001,8080,8443  # required by the controller sudo ufw enable

+## Secure your Raspberry Pi even more

+This excellent [article][secure_pi] from raspberrypi.org provides additional tips to secure your Pi.

 ## Access Unifi Controller web interface

 The web interface of the UniFi controller should now be available at the addresses: